nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management.md

 A retention rule is a set of parameters which defines the retention policy to be applied to the documents.

-A rule includes three parameters:
+A rule includes three main parameters:
   - **Retention period**: how long the record must be immutable
   - **Retention type**: how the retention end date is calculated.
 It can be an immediate, event-based or metadata-based retention rule
   - **Post-retention actions**: action(s) to be performed automatically once the retention period has expired

 A retention rule can be applied to one document or a list of documents.

-Once a retention rule is applied to a document, it can still be downloaded and exported but it **can't be edited, replaced, or deleted** until the retention has expired.
+Once a retention rule is applied to a document, it is considered a record.
+As such, it can still be downloaded and exported but it **can't be edited, replaced, or deleted** until the retention has expired.

 ### {{> anchor 'legal-hold'}}Legal Hold